NHS Health Check e-Bulletin - August 2020

 The Competency Framework details the core, clinical and programme competencies that the NHS Health check workforce is required to have.
 There are seven NHS Health Check programme competencies in the updated version, these are not new competencies, but consolidate ten competencies published in the previous version.

 In the workbook learners are encouraged to progress through units with their assessor and produce a portfolio of evidence demonstrating how they meet the competencies prior to delivering NHS Health Checks.
-We encourage commissioners and providers of the NHS Health Check programme to make use these resources to assure that staff delivering health checks are competent to do so, and to support improvement in the quality of local programme delivery.
+We encourage commissioners and providers to make use these resources to assure that staff delivering checks are competent to do so, and to support improvement in the quality of local programme delivery.

 The NHS Health Check Programme Standards have also been updated and can be found on our website.